beyondscreen/fivetwelve/README.md

 For the rest of the documentation ES6-Syntax is assumed.

-## Usage
+# Usage

-### API-Overview
+## API-Overview

 This package defines a set of classes that provide the basic functionality to easily control large-scale light-installations

  * `DmxOutput`: owns the data-buffers for all dmx-universes, manages frame-timing for dmx-data and communication with the driver.
  * `DmxDevice`: provides a simple API to manipulate light-fixtures.
  * `DeviceGroup`: a collection of `DmxDevice` instances that exposes an interface identical to that of the contained devices.
  * `param.*`: the different `DmxParam`-classes handle the conversion between the logical-values used by your program and the corresponding DMX-values on the wire.

-### DmxOutput
+## DmxOutput

 The `DMXOutput` is the final destination for all dmx-data.
-It creates and manages the dmx-buffers for all used dmx-universes and takes care of the communication with the dmx-interface.
+It creates and holds the dmx-buffers (a 512 byte `Buffer` per universe) for all dmx-universes and takes care of the communication with the dmx-interface via a Driver.
 Usually there should only be a single output-instance in an application.
 Every `DMXDevice` needs to be connected to this output-instance.

 When creating an output-instance you need to specify the number of universes (defaults to 1) and a driver to use.

-#### initialize the output / automatic timing
+### initialize the output / automatic timing

 The default export of the library is a function that will call the DmxOutput-constructor, so the normal setup will look something like this:

 ```javascript
 import fivetwelve from 'fivetwelve';